ICTU/quality-time/docs/src/usage.md

 | MP-2 | Test case 2 | skipped     |
 | MP-3 | Test case 3 | passed      |

-If multiple test results in the JUnit or TestNG XML file map to one Jira test case (as with MP-1 and MP-3 above), the "worst" test result is reported.
+If multiple test results in the JUnit, TestNG, or Robot Framework XML file map to one Jira test case (as with MP-1 and MP-3 above), the "worst" test result is reported.
 Possible test results from worst to best are: errored, failed, skipped, and passed.

 ```{index} Unmerged branches
 ```